DirkNachbar/Docker/OracleOTD/dockerfiles/README.md

 Oracle Traffic Director Image
 -------------------------
+1. As pre-requirement you will need following Images:
+   - OracleJDK
+   - OracleFMWInfrastructure
+2. Create OracleJDK Image
+   - Place the JDK 8u151 tar.gz in the folder OracleJava/java-8

+         ./buildDockerImage.sh

+3. Create OracleFMWInfrastructure Image
+   - Place the fmw_12.2.1.3.0_infrastructure_Disk1_1of1.zip file under OracleFMWInfrastructure/dockerfiles/12.2.1.3

+         ./buildDockerImage.sh -v 12.2.1.3

 1. You must have the install binary downloaded from the [Oracle Technology Network](http://www.oracle.com/technetwork/middleware/otd/downloads/index.html) site before proceeding.
    Unzip the installation zip file
-   Drop the install binary into the subdirectory 12.2.1.3
+   Drop the install binary into the OracleOTD/dockerfiles/12.2.1.3
 2. From the current directory run these commands.
 You will be prompted with all the information.
 Carefully review it and Confirm to proceed.